 Sideload Office Add-ins for testing

-You can install an Office Add-in for testing in an Office client running on Windows by using a shared folder catalog to publish the manifest to a network file share.
+You can install an Office Add-in for testing in an Office client running on Windows by publishing the manifest to a network file share (instructions below).

-- Sideload Office Add-ins in Office Online for testing
+- Sideload Office Add-ins in Office on the web for testing

 - Sideload Office Add-ins on iPad and Mac for testing

-The following video walks you through the process of sideloading your add-in on Office desktop or Office Online.
+The following video walks you through the process of sideloading your add-in in Office on the web or desktop using a shared folder catalog.

 Share a folder